Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Introduction

 The important role of coherent structures in fluid turbulence has been both widely accepted and hotly debated for several decades.
 However, many open questions still remain.
 A quote from the seminal paper on this topic by \citet{hussain1986} sets the stage for the present study: ``The interaction between coherent structures and incoherent turbulence is the most critical and least understood aspect of turbulent shear flows.
 This coupling appears to be rather different from the classical notion of cascade; even considering the large and fine scales, they are not decoupled as widely presumed.
 The coupling can be intricate and of different kinds...''
 Indeed, this pretty much sums up the state of knowledge to the present day.

 We will follow Hussain in distinguishing coherent {\it structures} as those of size comparable to the transverse length scale of the shear flow as opposed to coherent {\it substructures} whose characteristic size corresponds to the Taylor microscale.
 These scales are only clearly distinguished at high Reynolds numbers ($Re$) where coherent structures can be considered inviscid.
-Rather interestingly, the greatest progress in understanding coherent structures to date has been made in the context of transitional flows where this scale separation disappears.
-Advanced numerical methods such as Newton-Krylov solvers \citep{Viswanath2007} enabled computation of unstable, recurrent (e.g., steady. time-periodic or quasi-periodic) solutions of the governing equations in a variety of canonical shear flows.
-Many of such numerical solutions were found to have spatiotemporal structure similar to that of familiar coherent structures such as streamwise vortices and velocity streaks and hairpin vortices near a wall \citep{gibson2008,itano2009,shekar2018}; consequently, they have been termed exact coherent structures (ECSs).
-Recent numerical and experimental studies demonstrated that ECSs do not merely resemble turbulent flows, they also organize and guide the dynamics of transitional turbulence in both two \citep{suri2018,suri2020} and three spatial dimensions \citep{krygier2021,crowley2022}.
+Rather interestingly, the greatest progress in understanding coherent structures to date has been made in the context of weakly turbulent flows where this scale separation disappears.
+Advanced numerical methods such as Newton-Krylov solvers \citep{Viswanath2007} enabled computation of unstable, recurrent (e.g., steady. time-periodic or {relative}-periodic) solutions of the governing equations in a variety of canonical shear flows.
+Many of such numerical solutions were found to have spatiotemporal structure similar to that of familiar coherent structures such as streamwise vortices and velocity streaks and hairpin vortices near a wall \citep{waleffe1998,waleffe2001,gibson2008,itano2009,shekar2018}; consequently, they have been termed exact coherent structures (ECSs).
+Recent numerical and experimental studies demonstrated that ECSs do not merely resemble turbulent flows, they also organize and guide the dynamics of {weak} turbulence in both two \citep{suri2018,suri2020} and three spatial dimensions \citep{krygier2021,crowley2022}.

-ECSs have already generated significant insight into transitional turbulent flows \citep{kawahara2012,graham2021}.
-Most notably, ECSs are found to capture self-sustaining processes that maintain wall-bounded turbulence \citep{Waleffe1997}.
+ECSs have already generated significant insight into weakly turbulent flows \citep{kawahara2012,graham2021}.
+Most notably, ECSs are found to capture self-sustaining processes that maintain wall-bounded turbulence \citep{Waleffe1997,Hall1991}.
 ECSs also elucidate the transition from laminar flow to turbulence explaining both the ``bypass'' mechanism in linearly stable flows \citep{khapko2016} and the formation of chaotic sets underpinning sustained turbulence \citep{kreilos2012}.
-Despite these successes, due to the lack of scale separation in transitional flows, it remains unclear how much of this understanding carries over to fully developed turbulence.
+Despite these successes, due to the lack of scale separation in {weakly turbulent} flows, it remains unclear how much of this understanding carries over to fully developed turbulence.